inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 Working on a New Module
 =======================

-There is a guide `here <https://docs.inmanta.com/community/latest/model_developers/modules.html>`_ that helps you get up and running.

 Same as :ref:`Working on a New Project` part, modules can also be created like:

 .. code-block:: bash